apache/cassandra-website/src/third-party.md

 * [Apache Cassandra cassandra-sidecar](https://github.com/apache/cassandra-sidecar): Sidecar for the highly scalable Apache Cassandra database, built as part of the Apache Cassandra project.
 * [DataStax Management API for Apache Cassandra](https://github.com/datastax/management-api-for-apache-cassandra): RESTful / Secure Management Sidecar for Apache Cassandra
 * [DataStax Spring Boot](https://github.com/datastax/spring-boot): Spring Boot extension
-* [Instaclustr Icarus](https://github.com/instaclustr/icarus): This repository is home of a sidecar for Apache Cassandra database.
-Icarus is meant to be run alongside of Cassandra instance and it talks to Cassandra via JMX.
-It embeds [Instaclustr Esop](https://github.com/instaclustr/esop) so you can backup and restore your cluster on-the-fly to and from various cloud storage providers.
-Icarus is used as a container in [Instaclustr cassandra-operator](https://github.com/instaclustr/cassandra-operator) as well as in [Orange CassKop](https://orange-opensource.github.io/casskop/) where it is used for backup and restoration purposes primarily.
+* [Instaclustr Icarus](https://github.com/instaclustr/icarus): Icarus is meant to be run alongside of Cassandra, talking to Cassandra via JMX.
+Instaclustr Esop is embedded in Icarus for on-the-fly cluster backup and restore using various cloud storage providers as a source or destination.
+Icarus is used primarily as a backup and restore tool, and is containerized in [Instaclustr cassandra-operator](https://github.com/instaclustr/cassandra-operator) and [Orange CassKop](https://orange-opensource.github.io/casskop/).

 ### Developer Frameworks